 The band is noted for the political and social criticism in their songs which has put them at loggerheads with the government from time to time.
 They have mirrored the frustration of their people at the continuing war that was grinding deeper into despair day after day, year after year.
 The lyrics are sung in African languages of Mozambique, like Changana, Ronga and Chope.
 The security services often attended their shows with instructions to listen closely to their lyrics.
-What saved them was that, in 1985 during the festival to celebrate the ten years of independence, Samora Machel (then President of Mozambique) declared that "It's prohibited to lie in the People's Republic of Mozambique" and cites Ghorwane as an example calling them 'bons rapazes' - good guys - which they are called until today by the Mozambican people.
+What saved them was that, in 1985 during the festival to celebrate the ten years of independence, Samora Machel (then President of Mozambique) declared that "It's prohibited to lie in the People's Republic of Mozambique," citing Ghorwane as an example calling them bons rapazes - good guys - which they are called even today by the Mozambican people.

-In 1986 Ghorwane recorded a number of songs amongst which "Massotcha" written by Zeca Alage, which spoke about the horror of war and the danger of the military to the people they meant to be protecting.
-This song immediately became number one on the Mozambican hit parade.
-Again voices were raised to lay a total censorship on the band and again Samora Machel defended his 'bons rapazes' and invited them to play at the anniversary of his wedding, a few months before the dead of Samora Machel.
+In 1986 Ghorwane recorded a number of songs including Massotcha, written by Zeca Alage, which spoke about the horror of war and the danger of the military to the people they are meant to be protecting.
+This song immediately went to #1 on the Mozambican hit parade.
+Again voices were raised to lay a total censorship on the band and again Samora Machel defended his bons rapazes and invited them to play at the anniversary of his wedding, a few months before his death.

-Even though the war is over Ghorwane have not stopped their political and social criticism concerning developments in their country and the influence of the foreign countries and organizations in aid programs.
+Even though the war is now over, Ghorwane have not stopped their political and social criticism concerning developments in their country and the influence of the foreign countries and organizations in aid programs.